Ty France Preview, Player Props: Mariners vs. Rangers

-Ty France -- with an on-base percentage of .286 in his past 10 games, 51 points lower than his season-long percentage -- will be in action for the Seattle Mariners against the Texas Rangers, with Jordan Montgomery on the mound, on September 28 at 9:40 PM ET.
+Ty France, with a slugging percentage of .308 in his past 10 games -- including one home run -- will be in action for the Seattle Mariners against the Texas Rangers, with Nathan Eovaldi on the hill, September 29 at 10:10 PM ET.

-He had a one-hit performance in his last game (1-for-5) against the Astros.
+He had a hitless showing in his last game (0-for-3) against the Rangers.

 Sportsbook Promo Codes